The Archimedean order unitization of seminormed ordered vector spaces: Two worked examples: order unit spaces and C* -algebras

 \subsection{Order unit spaces}

-If $(E,E_+,u)$ is an order unit space, then we have two ways of turning it into an AOU space: either by the Archimedeanization of Paulsen and Tomforde (\autoref{thm:intro:Paulsen-Tomforde}) or by the Archimedean order unitization (\autoref{thm:intro:universal-property}).
-We compare these two constructions.
+If $(E,E_+,u)$ is an order unit space, then we have two ways of turning it into an AOU space: by the Archimedeanization of Paulsen and Tomforde (\autoref{thm:intro:Paulsen-Tomforde}), and by the Archimedean order unitization (\autoref{thm:intro:universal-property}).
+We show that these two constructions give closely related results.